Fiserv-Developer/payments-api/docs/Payments.md

 The API enables you to make payments using different payment instruments, via credit or debit cards, tokens or through local payments methods such as SEPA DD or Paypal account.
 All of these methods are explained below.
 You can also use the API to accept wallet transactions via payment methods such as Apple Pay or Google Pay.
 It will allow you to use extra authentication protocols to ensure customer payments are safer, and to protect you from Fraud.

 Our Payments API has two main uses - Primary and Secondary Transactions.
 Primary transactions are typical sale transactions, pre-authorisations or credits.
+Secondary Transactions let you refund a transaction, void a transaction or complete a pre-authorisation.

 ### Primary Transactions

-💰💰💰
+Primary